OUR SERVICES

 We strongly recommend that you:

 Feed the right amount.
-Ask us or check the label for how much to feed according to your pet's ideal weight (not necessarily the same as their current weight).
-Avoid feeding pets as much as they want or feeding a large amount at one time.
-Doing so can lead to obesity, gastrointestinal upset, or even bloat, a life threatening condition.
+Ask us or check the label for how much to feed according to your pet’s ideal weight (not necessarily the same as their current weight).
+Avoid feeding pets as much as they want or feeding them a large amount at one time.
+Doing so can lead to obesity, gastrointestinal upset, or even bloat – a life-threatening condition.

 Maintain a daily routine.
 A regular schedule will help your pet keep normal bowel movements and avoid indoor accidents.
 Younger pets need to be fed more frequently, as they are usually more energetic and burn more calories.